raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 * Boot mode `0x0` will retry the SD boot if the SD card detect pin indicates that the card has been inserted or replaced.
 * The default boot order is `0xf41` which means continuously try SD then USB mass storage.
-* USB device boot is intended for use with Compute Module 4 to load a custom debug image (e.g. a Linux RAM-disk) instead of the normal boot.
+* `RPIBOOT` is intended for use with Compute Module 4 to load a custom debug image (e.g. a Linux RAM-disk) instead of the normal boot.
 This should be the last boot option because it does not currently support timeouts or retries.
+* `BCM-USB-MSD` boot allows a Compute Module 4 to boot from USB without requiring an additional PCIe XHCI card.
+This USB controller does not support USB 3.0 and booting will be slower than `USB-MSD` boot on a Pi 4 or Pi 400.

 ### MAX_RESTARTS
 If the RESTART (`0xf`) boot mode is encountered more than MAX_RESTARTS times then a watchdog reset is triggered.
 This isn't recommended for general use but may be useful for test or remote systems where a full reset is needed to resolve issues with hardware or network interfaces.